roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 A solution is a wrapper for a very wide range of components including tables (entities), cloud flows, security roles.

+It is considered best practice when developing model-driven apps to ensure that the assets associated with them are held inside solutions.

 The exist in 2 forms.  **Managed Solutions** permit only a small amount of customisation whereas **Unmanaged Solutions** give designers full control over the product that they are creating.

 Unmanaged Solutions would be used by developers and these would be exported as managed solutions for use in production environments.